-Requirements for Admission to CS: Applicants must have a Bachelor's degree, or equivalent, from an accredited institution.
-Students are expected to have completed two semesters of calculus, along with courses in object-oriented programming and data structures, and upper level courses in at least three of the following areas: software engineering, numerical analysis, computer architecture, principles of programming languages, analysis of algorithms, and operating systems.
-For the Ph.D. program, prior research experience is desired but not required.
+- Applicants must have a Bachelor's degree, or equivalent, from an accredited institution with a grade-point average of 3.0 or better on a 4.0 scale. - Students are expected to have completed two semesters of calculus, along with courses in object-oriented programming and data structures, and upper level courses in at least three of the following areas: software engineering, numerical analysis, computer architecture, principles of programming languages, analysis of algorithms, and operating systems. - Graduate Record Examination (Quantitative section) score of 151 or higher (or 650 on the old scale).
+Applicants who have graduated with an engineering degree from CSM within the past five years are not required to submit GRE scores. - TOEFL score of 79 or higher (or 550 for the paper-based test or 213 for the computer-based test) for applicants whose native language is not English.
+In lieu of a TOEFL score, and IELTS score of 6.5 or higher will be accepted. - For the Ph.D. program, prior research experience is desired but not required.

-Requirements for Admission to EE: The minimum requirements for admission to the M.S., and Ph.D. degrees in Electrical Engineering are a baccalaureate degree in engineering, computer science, a physical science, or math with a grade-point average of 3.0 or better on a 4.0 scale; Graduate Record Examination score of 650 (quantitative) or 151 (quantitative) on the new scale and a TOEFL score of 550 or higher (paper based), 213 (computer based), or 79 (internet based) for applicants whose native language is not English.
-Applicants from an engineering program at CSM are not required to submit GRE scores.
-For the Ph.D. program, prior research experience is desired but not required.
+Requirements for Admission to EE: The minimum requirements for admission to the M.S. and Ph.D. degrees in Electrical Engineering are:

+- A baccalaureate degree in engineering, computer science, a physical science, or math with a grade-point average of 3.0 or better on a 4.0 scale. - Graduate Record Examination (Quantitative section) score of 151 or higher (or 650 on the old scale).
+Applicants who have graduated with an engineering degree from CSM within the past five years are not required to submit GRE scores. - TOEFL score of 79 or higher (or 550 for the paper-based test or 213 for the computer-based test) for applicants whose native language is not English.
+In lieu of a TOEFL score, and IELTS score of 6.5 or higher will be accepted. - For the Ph.D. program, prior research experience is desired but not required.

-Admitted Students: The EECS Department Graduate Committee may require that an admitted student take undergraduate remedial coursework to overcome technical deficiencies, which does not count toward the graduate program.
-The committee will decide whether to recommend to the Dean of Graduate Studies and Research regular or provisional admission, and may ask the applicant to visit CSM for an interview.
+Admitted Students: The EECS Department Graduate Committee may require that an admitted student take undergraduate remedial coursework to overcome technical deficiencies.
+The committee will decide whether to recommend regular or provisional admission.

-Transfer Courses: Graduate level courses taken at other universities for which a grade equivalent to a "B" or better was received will be considered for transfer credit with approval of the academic advisor, EECS department head, and thesis committee, as appropriate.
-We note that these courses must not have been used to satisfy the requirements for an undergraduate degree.
-We also note, for the M.S. degree, a maximum of 9 credits can be transferred in from another institution.
+Transfer Courses: Graduate level courses taken at other universities for which a grade equivalent to a "B" or better was received will be considered for transfer credit with approval of the Advisor and/or Thesis Committee, and EECS Department Head, as appropriate.
+Transfer credits must not have been used as credit toward a Bachelor degree.
+For the M.S. degree, no more than 9 credits may transfer.
+For the Ph.D. degree, up to 24 credit hours may be transferred.
+In lieu of transfer credit for individual courses, students who enter the Ph.D. program with a thesis-based master's degree from another institution may transfer up to 36 hours in recognition of the course work and research completed for that degree.